tokenbender/kautuhal/posts/how-i-bring-the-best-out-of-claude-code.md

 ## 1. setup requirements

-you need:
-- a set of requirements, preferably issues in a repo
-- take the requirement url and download and save it into an `issues/` folder or have github integration with claude code
-- create a file like `nnn.md` or whatever you prefer
+you need a set of requirements, preferably issues in a repo. take the requirement url and download and save it into an `issues/` folder or have github integration with claude code. then create a file like `<issue_no>.md` or whatever you prefer.

 > **note:** your requirements list is very crucial, and you should treat it like a wish list for work to be done.